The Chronology of Revelation

 Seventh Trumpet

 In the section a mighty angel, it was seen that when the Seventh Trumpet is about to sound, “the mystery of God will be accomplished(Revelation 10:7).
-The Seventh Trumpet will sound at the end of the 70th Week, signaling that Jesus, the Messiah of both the Jews and the Gentiles, has returned physically to earth to reign (11:15-17).
+The Seventh Trumpet will sound at the end of the 70th Week, signaling that Jesus, the Messiah of both the Jews and the Gentiles, has returned physically to earth to rule and reign and to judge (11:15-18).

-Those who adhere to a “Post-Trib” view of the Rapture event believe, due to Paul’s use of the term “last trumpet” (1 Corinthians 15:52) and “trumpet call” (1 Thessalonians 4:16), that the (primary) Rapture must occur at the Seventh Trumpet, concurrent with Jesus’ Second Advent to earth.
+Those who adhere to a “Post-Trib” view of the Rapture event believe, due to Paul’s use of the term “last trumpet” (1 Corinthians 15:52) and “trumpet call” (1 Thessalonians 4:16), that the primary Rapture must occur at the sounding of the Seventh Trumpet, concurrent with Jesus’ Second Advent to walk on the earth.
 I disagree with this premise (see disputes with Post-TR).
-Although I actually do believe that a “catching up” of believers actually will occur at the end of the 70th Week (Revelation 14:14-16), I do not believe that this is the primary Rapture event.
-The latter will have occurred subsequent to the opening of the Sixth Seal but preceding the opening of the Seventh Seal (see Pre-Wrath Rapture).
+Although I do believe that a “catching up” of some believers probably will occur at the end of the 70th Week (Revelation 14:14-16), I do not believe that this will be the primary Rapture event.
+The latter will have occurred subsequent to the opening of the Sixth Seal, but preceding the opening of the Seventh Seal (see Pre-Wrath Rapture).

-Incidentally, it should be noted that, in Jewish tradition, the shofar blown on Rosh haShanah is called the “Last Trumpet.”
+Incidentally, it should be noted that, in Jewish tradition, the final shofar blown on Rosh haShanah is called the “Last Trumpet.”
 However, the shofar blown at Yom Kippur is referred to as the “Great Trumpet,” even though Yom Kippur follows Rosh haShanah.
-In this sense, then, the Great Trumpet actually is the “final” or “last” trumpet.
+In this sense, then, the Great Trumpet actually is the “final” or “last” eschatological trumpet that is blown.

 In the section three Woes, it was shown that the “Third Woe” (Revelation 11:14) will take place at some point after the Seventh Trumpet is blown.
 Although there will be “flashes of lightning, rumblings, peals of thunder, an earthquake and a great hailstorm” (11:19) at this time, these will be only relatively minor manifestations of the Third Woe.

-Predominantly, the Third Woe will be the series of seven Plagues or Bowl Judgments (Revelation 15:1,7,8, 16:1-21), which will be poured out after Jesus returns to earth physically at the end of the 70th Week and soon after the blowing of the Seventh Trumpet.
-Therefore, the seven Trumpet Judgments will be encompassed within the Seventh Seal, and the seven Plagues or Bowl Judgments will be incorporated within the Seventh Trumpet Judgment.
+Predominantly, the Third Woe will be the series of seven Plagues or Bowl Judgments (Revelation 15:1,7,8, 16:1-21), which will be poured out after Jesus physically returns to earth at the end of the 70th Week and soon after the blowing of the Seventh Trumpet.
+Therefore, the seven Trumpet Judgments will be encompassed within the Seventh Seal, and the final plagues: Bowl Judgments will be incorporated within the Seventh Trumpet Judgment.

 the woman

 In most of Chapters 12-14, John makes another restatement of the second half of the 70th Week (just as he did in Chapter 11).
-Initially, however, two “signs” are seen—a “woman” and an “enormous red dragon”—indicating that they are not literal but, rather, are symbolic of other things, which were present in the world long ago.
+Initially, two “signs” are seen—a “woman” and an “enormous red dragon” (see battle in heaven)—seeming to indicate that they are not literal but, rather, are symbolic of other things that were present in the world long ago.

 In a sense, this “woman” is the earthly city of Jerusalem, since the Israelites were the embodiment of the woman, and their primary dwelling place was Jerusalem.
 Jerusalem was considered to be the “wife” or “bride” of God (Jeremiah 2:2); however, she was an “adulterous wife” (Ezekiel 16:32).
-Therefore, the New Jerusalem, the capital city of heaven, will become the perfect “Bride” of the Lamb of God when it comes out of heaven (just as Eve came out of Adam)—after a new heavens and a new earth have been created (Revelation 21:1,2,9,10) by God (see old and new Creations).
+Therefore, the New Jerusalem, the capital city of the new heaven in the eternal realm, will become the perfect “Bride” of the Lamb of God when it comes out of the new heaven (just as Eve came out of Adam)—after a new heaven and a new earth have been created (Revelation 21:1,2,9,10) by God (see old and new Creations).
 Within the New Jerusalem will dwell “those whose names are written in the Lamb’s book of life” (21:27).

-Incidentally, I do not believe that this “woman” is symbolic of Christianity or the Church, a view which is embraced by some Christians.
-The Church did not “replace” Israel.
+Incidentally, this “woman” is not symbolic of Mary, the mother of Jesus.
+It also is not symbolic of Christianity, Catholicism or the Church, a view which is embraced by some Christians.
+The Church did not “replace” Israel; rather, it was grafted into Israel.
 At a future time, Israel (Zion) will receive all of the blessings promised to her millennia ago by God (Isaiah 45:17, 51:2,3,16; Jeremiah 50:4,5; Ezekiel 36:1–37:28).

 So when you see standing in the holy place “the abomination that causes desolation,” spoken of through the prophet Daniel—let the reader understand—then let those who are in Judea flee to the mountains.
 Let no one on the roof of his house go down to take anything out of the house.
 Let no one in the field go back to get his cloak.
 How dreadful it will be in those days for pregnant women and nursing mothers!
 Pray that your flight will not take place in winter or on the Sabbath.
 For then there will be great distress [great tribulation], unequaled from the beginning of the world until now—and never to be equaled again (Matthew 24:15-21).

-As shown in abomination that causes desolation, the fleeing of Israelites from Judea will take place at the midpoint of the 70th Week.
+As shown in abomination that causes desolation, the fleeing of people from Judea will take place in the middle or midst of the 70th Week.
+(It cannot be assumed that everybody in Judea will flee; many will not heed the warning.)
 Jesus indicated that they will flee to the mountains; John said that they will flee into the desert.
-Many Christian scholars suggest that they will flee to a place in the mountain-desert area of western Jordan (probably the rocky, “fortified city” of Petra, accessible to Jews as part of the Israeli-Jordanian peace accord of October 26, 1994).
-It is a place which God will have prepared for them.
+Many Bible scholars suggest that they will flee to a place in the mountainous-desert area of western Jordan (perhaps to the rocky, “fortified city” of Petra, accessible to Israelis as part of the Israeli-Jordanian peace accord of October 26, 1994).
+Wherever they go, it will be a place which God will have prepared for them, and He supernaturally will take care of them there for 1,260 days.

-Other than the fleeing remnant, the remainder of the woman’s “offspring” are “those who obey God’s commandments and hold to the testimony of Jesus”—that is, other Jews (those obeying God’s Law in the Torah), as well as Christians (those testifying about Jesus) who have been “grafted into” Judaism (Romans 11:17-19).
-They will be pursued by the “red dragon” (Revelation 12:17), as described next.
+Other than the fleeing remnant, the remainder of the woman’s “offspring” are “those who obey God’s commandments and hold to the testimony of Jesus”—that is, other Jews (those obeying God’s Law in the Torah), as well as Christians (those testifying about Jesus) who have been “grafted into” Israel (Romans 11:17-19).
+See grafted and re-grafted.
+They will be pursued by the “red dragon” (Revelation 12:17), who is described next.

 battle in heaven

 An “enormous red dragon” also is seen (Revelation 12:3).
 The dragon is symbolic of the devil, or Satan (12:9a).
-A war will ensue in heaven at that time.
+A war will ensue in heaven at some point thereafter.
 The great archangel Michael and his angels will fight against and defeat the dragon (Satan) and his angels, hurling them permanently out of heaven and onto the earth (12:7-9).
-It may be that Michael initially will throw Satan out of heaven, while over some period of time Michael’s angels will cast out Satan’s angelic forces.
+(Perhaps Michael will throw Satan out of heaven, while Michael’s angels will cast out Satan’s angelic forces.)
+Immediately thereafter, a warning of woe will come to those on the earth:

-Unlike what commonly is believed, Satan presently has access to heaven, just as he did in the day of Job—Job 1:6, 2:1.
+Unlike what commonly is believed, Satan presently has access to heaven, just as he did in the day of Job (Job 1:6, 2:1).
 Satan does not presently reside in heaven; he simply has right of entry into heaven, where he accuses people before God (Zechariah 3:1).
-However, at the midpoint of the 70th Week, Satan will be booted out of heaven permanently—and he will not like it.
+However, in the middle of the 70th Week, Satan will be booted out of heaven permanently—and he will not like it.

-Michael is the angelic “prince” who always has been the special protector of Israel (Daniel 10:21, 12:1a).
-In 12:1a, it is seen that Michael will “arise”—in Hebrew amad, which actually means to “stand aside,” “stand still,” “desist,” or “be inactive.”
-(See other examples of amad.)
+Michael, one of the chief angelic princes (Daniel 10:13b), is the angelic prince who always has been the special protector of Israel (10:21, 12:1a).
+In 12:1a, it is seen that Michael will “arise”—in Hebrew amad, which actually means to “stand aside,” “stand still,” “desist,” or “be inactive” (see other examples of amad).
 In 12:1b is a statement that closely parallels a statement made by Jesus in His Olivet Discourse:

 There will be a time of distress such as has not happened from the beginning of nations until then (Daniel 12:1b).